GrahamDumpleton/wrapt/README.rst

 |Travis| |Coveralls| |PyPI|

-A Python module for decorators, wrappers and monkey patching.</shortdesc>
-<description>The aim of the **wrapt** module is to provide a transparent
-object proxy for Python, which can be used as the basis for the construction of function wrappers and decorator functions.
+The aim of the **wrapt** module is to provide a transparent object proxy for Python, which can be used as the basis for the construction of function wrappers and decorator functions.

 The **wrapt** module focuses very much on correctness.
 It therefore goes way beyond existing mechanisms such as ``functools.wraps()`` to ensure that